seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebuggingHLSL.rst

 ============

 This document describes the specifics of source level debuging with HLSL.
-The basic infrastructure is based on :doc:`Source Level Debugging with LLVM
+The basic infrastructure is based on :doc:`Source Level Debugging with LLVM37
 <SourceLevelDebugging>`, so the focus here is on the specifics of DXIL
 programs compiled from HLSL.

 DXIL Debug Information Format
 =============================

-The debug information for an HLSL program in DXIL form is stored as an LLVM module with debug information represented according to the :doc:`Source Level Debugging with LLVM <SourceLevelDebugging>` document.
+The debug information for an HLSL program in DXIL form is stored as an LLVM37 module with debug information represented according to the :doc:`Source Level Debugging with LLVM37 <SourceLevelDebugging>` document.

 The :ref:`dxil_container_format` describes how a single data structure holds both a DXIL program, debug information, and other optional parts.